ladybug-tools/hb-radiance-primer/text/components/Annual_Irradiance.md

 Reports, errors, warnings, etc.
 * ##### results
 Raw result files (.ill) that contain matrices of irradiance in W/m2 for each time step of the wea.
+* ##### res_direct
+Raw result files (.ill) that contain irradiance matrices for just the direct sun at each hour of the simulation.
+These can be postprocessed using various components under the 4::Results sub-tab.
 * ##### avg_irr
 The average irradiance in W/m2 for each sensor over the Wea time period.
 * ##### peak_irr